A Culinary Love Letter to My Grandmother

 My Grandmother’s Kitchen

+Growing up, our kitchen was always alive.
 Fragrant smells of garlic, cilantro, cumin, and sofrito filled the air.
 There was always music playing — sometimes salsa, sometimes ballads — and someone, usually my mom, would grab the wooden spoon and use it as a karaoke mic.
 The kitchen wasn’t just where we cooked; it was where we laughed, sang, and shared life.

 I remember my grandma in her element — the kitchen window open, Univision playing faintly in the background, and the hum of the city sneaking in through the breeze.
 I can picture her so clearly: standing at the sink, carefully washing her rice before cooking it.
-I remember her giving me and my sister small chunks of masa to play with while she made homemade tortillas.
+I remember her giving my sister and me small chunks of masa to play with while she made homemade tortillas.
 Her rhythm was steady, unhurried, almost sacred.
 She wasn’t just cooking; she was offering her heart in every pot she stirred.

 Now that I think about it, I don't remember my grandfather ever going a single evening without a freshly cooked dinner.
 And as a child, I didn’t think much of it — it was just life.
 But now that I’m older, I realize what a gift it was.
 My grandmother’s love language was acts of service, and she spoke it fluently through her food.
 Her meals were comfort, tradition, and devotion all wrapped into one.